Interreg LATI – Laboratory for Territorial Intelligence

 • GECT Alzette Belval

-• htw saar - University of Applied Sciences
+• University of Applied Sciences Saarland (htw saar)

 • IDELUX Development